Is chronic pain keeping you awake at night?

 - If you are not asleep after 20 or 30 minutes, get out of bed

 - Wake up and get out of bed at the same time every morning

 - Practice relaxation techniques, such as deep abdominal breathing

 What came first?

-Chronic pain and sleep disorders are a vicious cycle as we mentioned before, it is not often cured on it’s own.
-It is important to be proactive when treating your sleep disorders because without attention they will continue to negatively affect your life, your health and your well-being.
+Chronic pain and sleep disorders are a vicious cycle as we mentioned before, it is not often cured on its own.
+It is important to be proactive when treating your sleep disorders because without treatment they will continue to negatively affect your life, your health, and your well-being.

 Many people who suffer from chronic pain are not eager to add more drugs to their daily dose.
 That is why you want to explore natural methods of pain treatment and sleep aid.

 IDLife sleep strips are a natural sleep aid that helps you fall asleep faster, stay asleep and awake refreshed without that drowsy feeling you get from most sleep aids.
 Mint-flavored sleep strips melt in your mouth to deliver a complex of nutrients.
 L-Theanine and 5HTP are used in a tri-phasic approach to support all stages of the sleep cycle.

 Escape the disappointment of another sleepless night suffering from chronic pain and awake from a restorative, restful and deep sleep.

 Ask Dr. Galioto about IDLife Sleep Strips today.
 Call 412-322-9660 or contact us.